bnittalee/KC-Housing-Price-Project/README.md

 <br><center><img src="https://github.com/bnittalee/KC-Housing-Price-Project/blob/main/Images/heat-map.png" width="500" height="400"></br>

 ## Recommendations
-The squarefootage of a home and number of bathrooms are the best predictors of a home's price in King County.
-If homeowners are able to, they should expand the square footage of their home and build additional bathrooms.
+If homeowners are able to, they should expand the square footage of their home and buildadditional bathrooms.
+Another focus is the grade or construction quality of the home.
+Homeswith higher design quality have more value.
+And the condition of the home should have no signsof damage or repair.

 ## Limitations and Next Steps
 There was a lot of preprocessing and variables we had to perform log transformations on variables to satisfy regression assumptions.
 Therefore, the model may not accurately predict a home's value.
 A future analysis could include looking at data in other counties and using an updated dataset.
 King County is also a huge county and it would be better to narrodown differen't areas within King County to get better results.